eclipse/xacc/docs/source/install.rst

 | CMake                  | Required   |   3.2+    |
 +------------------------+------------+-----------+

 Note that you must have a C++11 compliant compiler.
-For GCC, this means version 4.8.1+, for Clang, this means 3.3+.
+If you prefer ``gcc/g++``, it is recommended that you use at least version 5.0 and up.
+Using ``[4.8,5)`` will cause XACC to skip building and installing Antlr, which is required for most XACC Compiler extensions.

-These dependencies are relatively easy to install on various operating systems.
+The other dependencies are relatively easy to install on various operating systems.
 Any of the following commands will work for Mac, Fedora/RedHat/CentOS, or Ubuntu:

 .. code::